ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/README.md

    reader is encouraged to become familiar with that material before continuing.

-   The following terms are also used:
+3.2.
+Authenticated Identifiers

-   Authenticated Identifiers:  Domain-level identifiers that are
-      validated using authentication technologies are referred to as "Authenticated Identifiers".
+   Domain-level identifiers that are validated using authentication technologies are referred to as "Authenticated Identifiers".
 See Section 4.1 for details about the supported mechanisms.

+3.3.
+Author Domain

-   Author Domain:  The domain name of the apparent author, as extracted
-      from the From: header field.
+   The domain name of the apparent author, as extracted from the From: header field.

+3.4.
+Domain Owner

-   Domain Owner:  An entity or organization that owns a DNS domain.
-The
-      term "owns" here indicates that the entity or organization being referenced holds the registration of that DNS domain.
+   An entity or organization that owns a DNS domain.
+The term "owns" here indicates that the entity or organization being referenced holds the registration of that DNS domain.
 Domain Owners range from complex, globally distributed organizations, to service providers working on behalf of non-technical clients, to individuals responsible for maintaining personal domains.
 This specification uses this term as analogous to an Administrative Management Domain as defined in [RFC5598].
 It can also refer to delegates, such as Report Receivers, when those are outside of their immediate management domain.

    _Ticket 52_

+3.5.
+Identifier Alignment

+   When the domain in the address in the From: header field has the same Organizational Domain as a domain validated by SPF or DKIM (or both), it has Identifier Alignment. (see below)

+3.6.
+Longest PSD

+   The term Longest PSD is defined in [DMARC-PSD].

-Herr (ed) & Levine (ed)  Expires 21 October 2021                [Page 8]
+Herr (ed) & Levine (ed)  Expires 22 October 2021                [Page 9]

 Internet-Draft                  DMARCbis                      April 2021

-   Identifier Alignment:  When the domain in the address in the From:
-      header field has the same Organizational Domain as a domain validated by SPF or DKIM (or both), it has Identifier Alignment.
-      (see below)
+3.7.
+Mail Receiver

-   Mail Receiver:  The entity or organization that receives and
+   The entity or organization that receives and processes email.
-      processes email.
    Mail Receivers operate one or more Internet- facing Mail Transport Agents (MTAs).

+3.8.
+Non-existent Domains

+   For DMARC purposes, a non-existent domain is a domain for which there is an NXDOMAIN or NODATA response for A, AAAA, and MX records.
+This is a broader definition than that in NXDOMAIN [RFC8020].

+3.9.
+Organizational Domain

-   Organizational Domain:  The domain that was registered with a domain
+   The domain that was registered with a domain name registrar.
-      name registrar.
 In the absence of more accurate methods, heuristics are used to determine this, since it is not always the case that the registered domain name is simply a top-level DNS domain plus one component (e.g., "example.com", where "com" is a top-level domain).
-The Organizational Domain is determined by applying the algorithm found in Section 3.2.
+The Organizational Domain is determined by applying the algorithm found in Section 3.15.

+3.10.
+Public Suffix Domain (PSD)

+   The term Public Suffix Domain is defined in [DMARC-PSD].

+3.11.
+Public Suffix Operator (PSO)

+   The term Public Suffix Operator is defined in [DMARC-PSD].

+3.12.
+PSO Controlled Domain Names

+   The term PSO Controlled Domain Names is defined in [DMARC-PSD].

-   _Ticket 109_
+   _Tickets 108 and 109_

+3.13.
+Report Receiver

-   Report Receiver:  An operator that receives reports from another
-      operator implementing the reporting mechanism described in this document.
-Such an operator might be receiving reports about messages related to a domain for which it is the Domain Owner, or reports about messages related to another operator's domain.
+   An operator that receives reports from another operator implementing the reporting mechanisms described in this document.
+Such an operator might be receiving reports about messages related to a domain for which it is the Domain Owner or PSO, or reports about messages related to another operator's domain.
 This term applies collectively to the system components that receive and process these reports and the organizations that operate them.

+Herr (ed) & Levine (ed)  Expires 22 October 2021               [Page 10]

+Internet-Draft                  DMARCbis                      April 2021

-3.1.
-Identifier Alignment
+3.14.
+More on Identifier Alignment

    _Ticket 109_